What are Antioxidants?

 antioxidant compounds that can come from your diet and some important antioxidants are produced by your body.

 Antioxidants will fall into different groups such as

 vitamins, minerals, proteins, fatty acids, enzymes, hormones, or phytochemicals.

 - Antioxidant Vitamins - Vitamin A, C, E, and K are antioxidant vitamins.

 - Antioxidant Minerals - Iodide, Manganese, Selenium, Sulfur, and Zinc are antioxidant minerals.

 - Antioxidant Proteins - Alpha Lipoic Acid and Glutathione are antioxidant proteins.

-- Antioxidant Fatty Acids - Omega 3's are antioxidant fatty acids.
+- Antioxidant Fatty Acids - Omega 3's and Omega 9's are antioxidant fatty acids.

 - Antioxidant Enzymes/Co-Enzymes - Catalase, DHEA, SOD, Glutathione Peroxidase, Methionine Reductase, and Co-Enzyme Q10 are antioxidant enzymes.